exonum/exonum-doc/src/architecture/serialization.md

 - Segments must not overlap
 - There must be no gaps between the segments allocated within the same datatype
+- There must be no space in the structure body not covered by a segment
 - Segment pointers must not refer to the memory before themselves (this guarantees the absence of loops)
 - The segment pointers must not point outside the buffer